 Yemeni clothes are just another expression of how much Yemenis follow their customs.

-As such, Yemeni’s Arabic clothing choice is a clear indication of the region they come from, be that the mountainous North, the coastal area of the West, or the tribal area of the South.
+As such, Yemeni’s Arabic clothing choice clearly indicates the region they come from, be that the mountainous North, the coastal area of the West, or the tribal area of the South.

 Still, it is not uncommon for men to wear Western clothes in the cities.

-Let’s see what makes Yemeni’s attires different from all the other Gulf countries:
+Let’s see what makes Yemeni attires different from all the other Gulf countries:

 Yemeni Women Clothing

 Balto – is the Yemeni version of the abaya, and it remains quite widespread in urban areas.

 Lithia – more or less the Yemeni version of the niqab.